 Filing a Divorce Petition

-The divorce Petition and Summons, as well any other forms needed during a divorce, are available from the local divorce court clerk.
+The Divorce Petition and Summons, as well any other forms needed, are available from the local divorce court clerk.
 These documents must be filled out completely, signed, and filed with the court in the city or county in which the parties reside.
-There are certain residency requirements for filing divorce, which vary by state.
+There are certain residency requirements for filing for divorce, which vary by state.
 Basically, these require the parties’ primary residence to have been in that jurisdiction for a minimum amount of time before they can file for divorce there.

 Serving the Documents